 Hair Perforation Test ("in vitro"): Positive within 14 days.

 Trichophyton tonsurans is an anthropophilic fungus with a world wide distribution which causes inflammatory or chronic non-inflammatory finely scaling lesions of skin, nails and scalp.
-It is a common cause of tinea capitis in the Australian Aborigine and American Negro.
+It is a common cause of tinea capitis in the Australian Aborigine and African Americans.
 Invaded hairs show an endothrix infection and do not fluoresce under Wood's ultra-violet light.

 Rebell, G., and D. Taplin.
 1970.
 The Dermatophytes.
 2nd. revised edition.
 University of Miami Press, Coral Gables, Florida.
 USA.